Histamine imbalance – The role of the gut

 You may have heard of histamine with relation to allergies.
 When the body releases histamine, it provokes the classical allergic reactions of runny nose, hives and sneezing.
 This immediate inflammatory reaction is part of our immune response.

-Histamine causes blood vessels to dilate and signals other cells to repair damage or fight infection.
+Histamine causes blood vessels to dilate and signals other cells to repair the damage or fight infection.
 However, histamine is essential to the body because it also helps with brain communication and triggers the release of stomach acid.

 Histamine should be broken down in the body so levels don’t climb too high.
 The body produces two enzymes to do this called DAO and HNMT.
 DAO is mainly responsible for breaking down the histamine we take in through food.
 If we don’t produce sufficient enzymes, histamine levels may rise.